Close up of a grandfather having breakfast with his grandchildren

 It’s totally normal to forget things occasionally, but still, memory loss should not be taken lightly.
 Although there are no guarantees when it comes to preventing memory loss, the activities above might help sharpen your memory.
 “Focusing on your brain health is one of the best things you can do to improve your concentration, focus, memory, and mental agility, no matter what age you are.”
 (3)

-At Blakeford, we strive to provide services and resources to support senior living lifestyles.
+At Blakeford, we strive to provide memory care services and resources to support senior living lifestyles.
 You can read more articles like this on our blog.

 Blakeford is a local, established, nonprofit provider of quality senior lifestyle solutions and health services to senior adults that encourage independence, individuality, and privacy while creating both economic value and life enrichment opportunities for all those we serve.
 Learn more about us and what we offer today!